 Best Rates For Drivers With A DUI Or OUI

 Most people underestimate the long term cost of an OUI or DUI until they’re charged with the offense.
 In addition to court fines and attorney fees, you’ll also pay more in monthly insurance premiums.

-Luckily, Progressive offers cheap car insurance quotes in Maine for people who have a DUI or OUI conviction.
+Luckily, Allstate offers cheap car insurance quotes in Maine for people who have a DUI or OUI conviction.
 This segment of our study focused on 29-year-old female and male drivers who had one OUI conviction in the past year.

 Best Rates For Senior Drivers

 Older drivers tend to be on the road less often, which usually translates into lower car insurance premiums.
 State Farm was found by our study to offer the lowest cost auto insurance for seniors in Maine.